 When camping out overnight, meals and the menu will be discussed with the client so that everybody is happy with the food selection and quantities required.
 Your guide can prepare and cook the meals if you would like them to, and usually preferred food can be purchased with the client on the way to the fishing location.

 When cafe's or restaurants are included as part of a trip you can expect an average main meal to cost approximately $15-$25, with sides/salads of around $5-$10 each.

 Fishing Licence (from Fish & Game New Zealand http://www.fishandgame.org.nz/content/fishing-licence-info)

 In New Zealand a fishing licence is required to be purchased by all anglers (including children) fishing for acclimatised fish species including trout and salmon.
 This must be purchased prior to the fishing trip.
 Licences can be purchased directly through Fish & Game New Zealand using their online system.
 This licence allows the angler to fish for trout or salmon throughout New Zealand except for the Taupo and Rotorua regions.

 Definitions: Adults are 18 years and over, Juniors 12-17, Children under 12.

 The prices below are for one angler.
 In general you can expect to add another NZ $10-$45 per day for an additional angler where it is applicable.
 See each specific package for details regarding multiple anglers and any spectator restrictions.
-A spectator is welcome to come along for most half and single day trips excluding the "Off road Fly Fishing Adventure" and "Still-water Stalking" (if using the dinghy), if desired by the client at no extra cost.
+A spectator is welcome to come along for most half and single day trips excluding the "Off road Fly Fishing Adventure" and "Still-water Stalking" (if using the dinghy), if desired by the client.
 Drinks and snacks are not provided for the free spectator, but can be organised for a small fee.

 Package costs are listed below and additional costs for fishing licenses, food and accommodation are discussed below the table.
 Custom package costs are specific to the itinerary.
 Refer to the custom package page for details and sample costs.